kaliopa32/scripts/README.md

 * pkg-parity.sh

         tool for keeping parity of installed packages on arch linux systems

 * dwmtest.sh

         script for running dwm nested within an x server using xephyr (among other Xorg dependancies & dwm)

 * connect-radius.sh

         script for connecting to WPA2 Enterprise / RADIUS Networks using NetworkManager (nmcli), you can store credentials using the * modifier, load credentials using the @ modifier.

 * aliases.sh

         script for fetching aliases found within .bashrc (it assumes its located in $HOME, will change once fig is finished)

+* displaymode

+        script to toggle between mirror and extended display modes when connected to an external display (fetches connected devices) (if youre using a laptop, this assumes the external display is to the right of your laptop.

 * dwmblocks (modules inside dir)

     * battery

             dwmblock script to display battery, ascii update is working, but dwm status bar cannot display the dynamic emoji :(